GoogleCloudPlatform/prometheus-engine/doc/api.md

 ## Authorization

 Authorization specifies a subset of the Authorization struct, that is safe for use in Endpoints (no CredentialsFile field).
-Taking inspiration from prometheus-operator: https://github.com/prometheus-operator/prometheus-operator/blob/2c81b0cf6a5673e08057499a08ddce396b19dda4/Documentation/api.md#safeauthorization

 <em>appears in: [AlertmanagerEndpoints](#alertmanagerendpoints)</em>